datalad/release-action/README.md

   the form `pr-PRNUM.md` or `pr-PRNUM.rst` are inspected in order to determine the maximum version bump level.

-- The highest-versioned tag of the form `[v]N.N.N` (It is an error if there are no such tags) is used as the previous release version, and it is bumped by the version bump level to obtain the version for the new release.
+- The highest-versioned tag of the form `N.N.N` after stripping `tag-prefix` (It is an error if there are no such tags) is used as the previous release version, and it is bumped by the version bump level to obtain the version for the new release.

 - A comment is made on all pull requests from step 1 and on the issues that they close mentioning the new release.